Testing the robot hardware and lowlevel software

 - servos should be torqueless (not stiff)

-you should see the the robot, the TF tree and the efforts - move the robot around to see if it behaves correctly (ignore efforts for now, since we are torqueless)
+- move the robot around to see if it behaves correctly

-- start rqt diagnostic viewer, you should see all servos on green and get voltage, temperature and error status
+- start the runtime monitor in rqt and you can get voltage, temperature and error status

 - maybe use plotjuggler to see the values in more detail